Gluten-Free Hamburger Helper: One-Pot Comfort Food

 For the full list of ingredients and amounts, please go to the recipe card below.

-• Ground Meat – I used 90% lean ground beef to make this recipe, but you can also use ground turkey, chicken, pork, and impossible meat.
+• Ground Meat – I used 90% lean ground beef for this recipe, but you can also use ground turkey, chicken, pork, or Impossible Meat.
 Any of these meat options will work well.

 • Onion – I recommend yellow onions.

-• White Wine – I used an inexpensive white wine.
+• White Wine – I used an inexpensive white wine since it was just cooked into the sauce.

-• Beef Broth – Use regular or low sodium.
+• Beef Broth – Use regular or low-sodium.
+Both add the same amount of flavor.

-• Heavy Cream – I do not recommend using half and half.
+• Heavy Cream – I do not recommend using half-and-half.
+So Delicious dairy-free heavy cream also works.

 • Ketchup – I used this in order to reduce the hot sauce in the original recipe.
 My kids are not into spicy.
 If you want yours to be spicy, you can use all the hot sauce.